yeokm1/vibrate_alarm_clock/README.md

 ![Screen](/misc/internal.jpg)

 I agree this is an epic mess but the space constraints left me no choice.
+Higher resolution photos are available in the "misc" directory.

 <b>Main Parts used:</b>